Swetlanda/happy-belly/README.md

 - **User Account Management**
   - **User Registration & Login:** Visitors can create an account with a username, log in and log out securely, and manage their recipes.
-  - **Welcome Page:** After registration, users see a personalised welcome message with links to create a recipe, view their recipes, and access their favorites.
+  - **Welcome Page:** After registration, users see a personalised welcome message with links to create a recipe, view their recipes, and access their favorites recipes.

 <img src="static/images/documentation/signup.png" alt="signup" width="550">